Lorex Doorbell Camera Review

 Lorex Doorbell Camera Chime Kit

-We’ve tested (and installed) dozens of video doorbells, so we’re aware that the installation process can vary wildly.
-We’ve installed battery-powered doorbells that snapped right into place in mere seconds, but mostly, for video doorbells that require even just a little bit of wiring, we set aside a whole afternoon for the installation.
-To its credit, though, Lorex made an effort to make installing the Lorex 2K as easy as possible by including a detailed manual and providing all the parts we needed for the installation.
+We’ve tested (and installed) dozens of video doorbells.
+The installation process varies wildly.
+We’ve installed battery-powered doorbells that snapped into place in seconds, but the fact is wired doorbells take a little time.
+We set aside the whole afternoon to take care of ours, though it didn’t take that long.
+It helped that Lorex included a detailed manual and provided all the parts we needed for installation.

 All in all, we spent just under two hours getting the whole system online.
 That’s definitely longer than the time we spent installing Ring’s Doorbell Elite, namely because Ring’s hardware was sturdier and popped into place more easily.